@ what the Buddha taught

 SN35.146

-'I shall point out, almsmen, old and new action, cessation of action, and the way going to the cessation of action.
-Therefor listen, pay attention well, I shall speak.
+'I shall point out, almsmen, old and new action, cessation of action, and heading to the cessation of action the path.
+Hear that, pay attention well, I will talk.

 And which is, almsmen, old action?